Tampa Bay Lightning: On-ice and off-ice struggles

 Forbes wrote an article in late 1997 calling the Lightning a financial nightmare, with a debt equal to 236% of its value, the highest of any major North American sports franchise.
 Even though the Ice Palace was built for hockey and the Lightning were the only major tenant, Forbes called the team's deal with the arena a lemon since it would not result in much revenue for 30 years.
 It was also behind on paying state sales taxes and federal payroll taxes.

-Finally, in 1998, Kokusai Green found a buyer.
+In 1998, Kokusai Green found a buyer.
 Although William Davidson, longtime owner of the Detroit Pistons of the National Basketball Association (NBA), was thought to be the frontrunner, the buyer turned out to be insurance tycoon and motivational speaker Art Williams, who previously owned the Birmingham Barracudas of the Canadian Football League (CFL).
 The team was $102 million in debt at the time the sale closed.
 Williams knew very little about hockey, but was very visible and outspoken, and immediately pumped an additional $6 million into the team's payroll.
 He also cleared most of the debt from the Kokusai Green era.
 After taking control, Williams publicly assured the Espositos that their jobs were safe, only to fire them two games into the 1998–99 season.
 He then gave Demers complete control of hockey operations as both coach and general manager.
-The Lightning drafted Vincent Lecavalier first overall in 1998, a player who would be a cornerstone of the team for years to come.

 Williams was widely seen as being in over his head.
-Early in the 1998–99 season, the Lightning lost ten games in a row, all but ending any chance of making the playoffs.
-They ended up losing 54 games that year, more than the expansion Nashville Predators.
+The Lightning drafted Vincent Lecavalier first overall in 1998.